-ROB TREGENZA, PhD, Professor
+ROB TREGENZA, PhD, Professor, Program Director

-Rob Tregenza has written, directed and photographed three award-winning independent feature films, films that have been screened at the Cannes Film Festival in the “Certain Regard” category and the Berlin Film Festival in the Panorama section.
-Over the years, his films have also appeared at the festivals of Toronto, Sundance, Rotterdam and Edinburgh.
+Rob Tregenza is a writer, director, producer, and cinematographer.
+He has written, directed, and photographed three independent feature films that have each screened at the Cannes Film Festival under “Un Certain Regard,” and the Berlin Film Festival under “Panorama.”
+Over the years, these films have also appeared at festivals such as Toronto, Sundance, Rotterdam, and Edinburgh.

-Rob has shot extensively in Africa, South America, Asia, Eastern Europe, Spain and the United Kingdom.
-He received his PhD from UCLA and is Founder and Director of the Tampa International Film Festival
+He received his PhD from UCLA and was the founder and director of the Tampa International Film Festival.

 KIRK KJELDSEN, MFA, Professor

 Kirk Kjeldsen studied cinema at the University of Southern California, where he received an MFA in screenwriting under the tutelage of Frank Daniel.
 He also studied at Lafayette College and Rheinische Friedrich-Wilhelms-Universität Bonn in Germany.
 He has been a finalist and semi-finalist in a number of screenwriting fellowships and competitions, including the Nicholl Fellowships in Screenwriting, and Scriptapalooza.
 Kjeldsen has sold, optioned, and developed material for a number of producers in various markets.

 While attending USC, Kjeldsen worked as a development assistant at Sundance.
 He also worked on television shows including NBC’s Whoopi and FOX’s The Inside.
 In addition to film and TV work, he studied theater at HB Studios and is a co-founder of the White Horse Theater Company.
 Kjeldsen developed material with LAByrinth Theater Company and has had workshops and staged readings of his plays there, as well as Kitchen Dog Theater’s 2010 New Works Festival.